wayneparrott/AwePoiPositionHelper/README.md

 AwePoiPositionHelper
 ====================

 Position [awe.js](https://github.com/awe-media/awe.js) points of interest (poi) in your [Cordova](https://cordova.apache.org/) hybrid-mobile app using gps (lat,lng) coordinates or polar coordinates.
-As the device position changes, update the awe.js point of view (pov) position respectively.
-All POI's are positioned relative to the north compass heading (0 degress) as provided by the device compass heading.
+As you move and change the device's position the awe.js point of view (pov) position is updated respectively.
+By default POI's are positioned relative to the north compass heading (0 degress) as provided by the device compass heading.
+Options are available for configure linking the awe.js AR reference frame to the device position and compass heading.

 In addition to defining the POIs in your app you are responsible for defining the awe projections of your projectUse the POI.id